 Fortunately, most cleaning and maintenance companies in the UK offer significant discounts before and during summer months.
 Take advantage of their services whenever you can as you prepare by getting the following elements checked out, cleaned and repaired.

 Meteorologists project that this year’s summer will be one of the hottest seasons that the UK has ever seen.
 As such, homeowners are going to want to make sure that all their air conditioners and cooling equipment works correctly.
 If you rely on fans, HVAC or any other conditioning to cool your home, then you’ll need to inspect, clean and repair each and every one of them.

 Some parts such as filters might have to be replaced.
-And if your home’s cooling system has vents and other exhausts, make sure you clear any debris and dirt around them.
+And if your home’s cooling system has vents and other exhausts (unless it’s a portable air conditioner without hose), make sure you clear any debris and dirt around them.
 For more complex systems, make sure you hire experts to inspect refrigerant levels and make sure all coils and other components are clean and working properly for the upcoming heat wave.